sstelfox/stelfox.net/content/blog/2019-03-26-merging-overlapping-subnets.md

 But in this story there is a darkness looming.
 Communication was not everything either of them desired.
 There were secret things that couldn't be said in public forums of the internet but they both desperately wanted share.
 There was a solution...
-But it involved dark magics.
-Things that would work but *should not be done*.
-Sometimes there isn't a choice.
+But it involved dark magicks.

 I found myself in a situation where two AWS VPCs needed to communicate sensitive data between the two, but they were using overlapping IP address